metrocardinsomnia/metrocardinsomnia.github.io/index.markdown

 layout: home
 ---

 Hi and hello.
-Welcome to my site / blog / internet cozy corner.
+Welcome to my site / blog / internet cozy corner. 🍵🐈‍⬛♨️🧖

-Just a quiet place to share some thoughts and photos.
+Just a quiet place to share some thoughts and photos from my life.

-I hope you enjoy.
+(no promises) but I will try to gradually migrate old blogs and writings here and maybe also figure out a dark mode theme...